Digital Journalism, Minor

 Examination of the media industries, including how they have evolved and now operate, as well as broader theoretical and practical implications of changing media organizations and practices.
 Includes instruction in researching contemporary and historical modes of media production, distribution, and exhibition.

-MEDA 3301 Television Criticism
+MEDA 3301 Television Studies

 3 Semester Credit Hours (3 Lecture Hours)